Guide To Rulemaking

 Once an agency adopts a rule, the A.P.A. requires that the agency:

-The effective depends upon the date of filing with the Secretary of State.
+The effective date depends upon the date of filing with the Secretary of State.

 The A.P.A. does not relieve an agency of any requirement imposed by other statutes to provide more detailed notice, to hold a public hearing or to file with or gain approval from other designated persons.
 Each agency must be aware of such additional requirements.